IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 **Kingfisher**: trying to insert her own choice as gyrfalcon's successor? trying to route macaw
 - Alibi: was at the site of the riot (conferring with Giltstern earlier).
 Lie and say she had left by the riot?
 - Zone of Truth: probably reluctant, afraid of exposing other secrets.
-- Has purchased a suite of automata for her personal protection
+- Has purchased a suite of automata for her personal protection (via giltstern)
-- make her look involved with the conspiracy / any attacking monsters
 - Trying to insert her own choice as gyrfalcon's successor - passing old/upcoming exam questions to Myla
 - Studying necromancy to revive failed saltwood
 - Necromantic wards?